Unnatural Acts in Romans 1:26-27

 Paul is using the words of Jesus to establish a new way of judging moral codes, laws and to determine what behaviors we should regard as sin.
 Instead of following a list of rules without question, we are always to ask ourselves: "is this truly, deeply, loving my neighbor?"

-This sounds similar to what I found in 1 Corinthians, and reminds me also of words Jesus spoke.
-Love, unity and not judging... feel free to call me a liberal, but it's what I'm getting out of a straight reading of the text today anyway!
+This sounds similar to what I found in 1 Corinthians and reminds me also of words Jesus spoke.
+Love, unity and not judging are common themes throughout the New Testament.

 Back to Our Text: The Big Open